googleapis/repo-automation-bots/packages/secret-rotator/README.md

 ## Contributing

-If you have suggestions for how `release-brancher` could be improved, or want to report a bug, open an issue!
+If you have suggestions for how `secret-rotator` could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.

 For more, check out the Contributing Guide.